caroso1222/carlos-roso-gatsby/content/blog/ctti-draft/index.md

 - Tell me about yourself
 - How long have you been programming?
-- Why would you like to work as talent in Toptal?
+- Why would you like to work as a talent in Toptal?
 - What have you heard about Toptal?
 - What are the technologies you're most passionate about?
 - Tell me about a time when you made a mistake and how you handled it